cn0047/stash/ed/mysql/index.md

 BLOB/TEXT cannot be indexed.

+BTREE - stores data only in leaf nodes.

+HASH - stores pointers to data.
+Effective in memory usage.
+Not effective in: sorting, partial matching.

+Adaptive HASH - hash index in top of btree.

 Kinds:

-Covering index - a covering index refers to the case when all fields selected in a query are covered by an index, in that case InnoDB (not MyISAM) will never read the data in the table, but only use the data in the index, significantly speeding up the select.
+`Covering` index - a covering index refers to the case when all fields selected in a query are covered by an index, in that case InnoDB (not MyISAM) will never read the data in the table, but only use the data in the index, significantly speeding up the select.
 Note that in InnoDB the primary key is included in all secondary indexes, so in a way all secondary indexes are compound indexes.

-Compound index.
+`Compound` index.

-Clustered index is synonymous with the primary key.
+`Clustered` index is synonymous with the primary key.
 If you do not define a PRIMARY KEY for your table, MySQL locates the first UNIQUE index where all the key columns are NOT NULL and InnoDB uses it as the clustered index.